Skip to main content

 Partner porn consumption and objectification

 “I am no longer a sexual person or partner to him, but a sexual object.
 He is not really with me, not really making love to me when we have intercourse.
-He seems to be thinking about something or someone else—likely those porn women—or he is just inserting me to play a role in some novel sexual scenario that he saw somewhere.
+He seems to be thinking about something or someone else—likely those porn women.
+Or he’s just imagining me in some novel sexual scenario that he saw somewhere.
 He is just using me as a warm body.”

 Experts have found that female partners of males who consume pornography express feeling more sexually objectified as a result of their partners’ porn habits.Tylka, T. L., & Van Diest, A. M. K. (2015).
 You looking at her “hot” body may not be “cool” for me: Integrating male partners’ pornography use into objectification theory for women.
 Psychology of Women Quarterly,39, 67–84. http://dx.doi.org/10.1177/0361684314521784Copy Wright, P. J., & Tokunaga, R. S. (2018).
 Women's perceptions of their male partners' pornography consumption and relational, sexual, self, and body satisfaction: Toward a theoretical model.
 Annals of the International Communication Association, 42, 53–73. https://doi.org/10.1080/23808985.2017.1412802Copy For example, studies have shown that when women know that their male partners view pornography, their concern regarding their partners’ sexual attraction toward their own body increases.Wright, P. J., & Tokunaga, R. S. (2018).
 Women's perceptions of their male partners' pornography consumption and relational, sexual, self, and body satisfaction: Toward a theoretical model.
 Annals of the International Communication Association, 42, 53–73. https://doi.org/10.1080/23808985.2017.1412802Copy This seems to be the natural consequence of women becoming aware that their male partner is ‘‘watching’’ and “assessing” other women’s bodies, likely causing her to focus on how her partner may be ‘‘watching’’ and ‘‘assessing’’ her body.
 As researchers explain, “she likely self-objectifies by adopting her partner’s perspective of her own body.”Tylka, T. L., & Van Diest, A. M. K. (2015).
 You looking at her “hot” body may not be “cool” for me: Integrating male partners’ pornography use into objectification theory for women.
 Psychology of Women Quarterly,39, 67–84. http://dx.doi.org/10.1177/0361684314521784Copy